Real-time clock alarm

-A real time clock alarm is a feature that can be used to allow a computer to 'wake up' after shut down to execute tasks every day or on a certain day.
+A real time clock alarm is a feature that can be used to allow a computer to 'wake up' after shutting down to execute tasks every day or on a certain day.
 It can sometimes be found in the 'Power Management' section of a motherboard's BIOS/UEFI setup.
 Wake On LAN, Wake on ring, and IPMI functions could also be used to start a computer after it is turned off.

 In Linux, the real time clock alarm can be set or retrieved using /proc/acpi/alarm or /sys/class/rtc/rtc0/wakealarm.
-Alternatively the rtcwake utility may be used which prevents problems when using local time instead of UTC by automatically processing the /etc/adjtime file. systemd can be used to wake a system and run a task at a specific time.
+Alternatively, the rtcwake utility may be used which prevents problems when using local time instead of UTC by automatically processing the /etc/adjtime file. systemd can be used to wake a system and run a task at a specific time.

 In Microsoft Windows there are different programs which could be used to 'wake up' a computer from standby or hibernation.
 Task Scheduler settings for power management can be used to 'Wake the computer to run this task'.